WillDraxler/R4Human_Ecology/content/project/project_5_website/index.md

 ## Process

 Prior to this project, I'd never really taken the time to understand websites and how they are built and hosted.
 It was one of those concepts that I thought I understood, but if I really delved into it I would find that I understood very little.
-As such, the beginning of this project was a lot.
+As such, the beginning of this project entailed a lot of learning.
 Having BlogDown build a website off of a single line of code was miraculous and made me really appreciate all of the resources built by previous developers, but the hosting process felt like I was stumbling around and narrowly avoiding disaster.
 I had several instances when the website would fail to build, or only load HTML, and it was clear that such bugs had me in a little over my head.

 ![A screenshot of the netlify build page where the deploys have failed](failed.jpg)